Generative AI Use Among Students in CPED Doctor of Education Programs

 How are Doctor of Education students really using AI?

-Generative AI tools like ChatGPT are already embedded in doctoral education.
+Generative AI tools like ChatGPT play a major role for students in their doctoral education.
 Yet many institutions are still reacting to AI rather than proactively shaping how it is used.

 My research explored how Doctor of Education (EdD) students across Carnegie Project on the Education Doctorate (CPED) institutions are using generative AI, how they make ethical decisions about its use, and how institutional guidance (or the lack of it) shapes their behavior.